 Thought for the weekend: "They that sow the wind shall reap the whirlwind."
 (Hosea 8:7) Go out and sow!

-At Georgia's we are drawn to vintage glassware; crystal, depression glass, cut glass - we love it all!
+Hi Friends: At Georgia's we are drawn to vintage glassware; crystal, depression glass, cut glass - we love it all!
 Spooners (spoon holders), my passion, harken back to Victorian society where they were considered a sign of hospitality and a way for the growing middle class to display silver spoons which they previously could not afford.
 During the Great Depression, "depression" glass, both practical and decorative, was frequently a giveaway with purchase or sold at the local five-and-dime.
 This translucent glassware was often produced in colors meant to brighten and cheer.
+Three of our favorite pieces, spooners, sugar bowls and celery vases, are so utilitarian.
+Intended for use as their names suggest, these items can be used interchangeably and repurposed to hold napkins, breadsticks, cocktail nuts, toothbrushes and so much more.
+But just now, we love them filled with flowers.
+Take a look!

 A celery vase is the perfect vessel for long stemmed daffodils.